perezpaya/Spotijay/README.md

 Spotijay
 ========

-Useful tool to allow DJs to get tracks from their premium subscription in 320kbps and keep them synced
+Useful tool that allows to get tracks from your premium spotify subscription in 320kbps and keep them synced

 # Installation